The Volcker Rule may have come at an opportune time for Wall Street’s internal hedge funds.

 In the years that followed, risk-taking came back in to vogue, and firms began ramping up their internal trading operations, making bets with massive downside and in some cases, limited supervision.

-Then came the financial crisis, trading blowups at places like Bear Stearns and Morgan Stanley, and billions of dollars in write-downs at Merrill Lynch and many others.
+Then came , trading blowups at places like Bear Stearns and Morgan Stanley, and billions of dollars in write-downs at Merrill Lynch and many others.

 Goldman and Morgan survived the crisis intact, but their prop-trading results have been muted in recent years, say people familiar with the matter.